jumbleview/tspur/README.md

 ## Demo
 To run the demo:
+* Go compiler must be installed.
+(Application was developed with Go 1.14.
+Early version may be OK as well).
 * Clone the project from the Github: git clone https://github/jumbleview/tspur
 * Go to the directory "tspur".
 * Build executable: go build